lekhrajdinkar/solution-engineer/01_aws/03_database/01_RDS.md

 ---
 ### 8 DB backup
+- RDS(single-region) --> 1hr --> backup/snapshot --> goes to S3
+  - bkp: not directly accessible, managed by aws
+  - manually restore the backup into another region, in DR situation.
 - snapshots
 - for **automatic** bkp , retention 1 to 35
 - for **manual**, retention - as long we want for maul backup.